skrey/yellow-extensions/features/core/README.md

 ## How to make a multilingual website

 Your website comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
+The default language is defined in file `system/settings/system.ini`.
+A different language can be defined in the [settings](#settings) at the top of each page, for example `Language: en`.

 If you want to translate the entire website in multiple languages, then enable the multi language mode.
 Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
 Go to your `content` folder and create a new folder for each language.

-To show a language selection create a page that lists available languages.

 ## Folders